 Required roles

-To get the permissions that you need to complete the tasks in this guide, ask your administrator to grant you the following IAM roles on your project:
+To get the permissions that you need to use the Customer Experience Agent Studio MCP server, ask your administrator to grant you the following IAM roles on the project where you want to use the Customer Experience Agent Studio MCP server:

 -